-James Grimsley is a nationally recognized expert on policy and technology related to unmanned aircraft (“drones”) and autonomous systems.
+James Grimsley is a nationally recognized expert on policy and technology related to advanced aviation and aerial mobility, including drones and autonomous systems.
 Mr. Grimsley has appeared in numerous press outlets since 2007 speaking about technology policy issues and is a recognized speaker on the topic at international conferences and events.
-Mr. Grimsley is currently the Executive Director of Advanced Technology Initiatives for the Choctaw Nation of Oklahoma.
-Mr. Grimsley was also recently appointed to the Oklahoma Transportation Commission in May 2019 by Oklahoma House Speaker Charles McCall and currently serves as the Transportation Commissioner for District 2.
+Mr. Grimsley serves on a variety of state and federal task and working groups related to drones and autonomous systems.

 Mr. Grimsley is the founder of successful technology company startups and is also a former Associate Vice President for Research at the University of Oklahoma – Norman Campus (OU).
 Mr. Grimsley was also the founding director of the OU Center for Applied Research and Development (CARD).
 Mr. Grimsley is a graduate of the University of Oklahoma with a B.S. in Aerospace Engineering and an M.S. in Mechanical Engineering.
 Prior to becoming an entrepreneur, Mr. Grimsley was a Division Chief Engineer and later an Assistant Vice President with Science Applications International Corporation (SAIC).
-Prior to SAIC, Mr. Grimsley was a civilian electronics engineer with the United States Air Force.
+Prior to SAIC, Mr. Grimsley served as a civilian electronics engineer with the United States Air Force.
 Mr. Grimsley also previously served as a Manager of Unmanned Systems Research for the Oklahoma Aerospace Institute (OAI).

 Mr. Grimsley has been active in a variety of state organizations and initiatives in Oklahoma and the region related to the drone industry.
 Mr. Grimsley organized the Unmanned Systems Alliance of Oklahoma (USA-OK) and served as founding president.
-Mr. Grimsley also organized and led Oklahoma’s first six Oklahoma UAS Summits beginning in 2009.
+Mr. Grimsley also organized and led Oklahoma’s first six Oklahoma drone summits beginning in 2009.
 In 2011, Mr. Grimsley was appointed by Oklahoma Governor Mary Fallin to the Governor’s UAS Advisory Council and served through 2015.
 In 2016 Mr. Grimsley was appointed by the FAA to the FAA’s Drone Advisory Committee – Subcommittee.
 In 2017 Mr. Grimsley was selected as a non-resident research fellow for the Noble Research Institute.
 Mr. Grimsley has also served on advisory committees for higher education, vocational training programs and secondary education.

-Mr. Grimsley is active in scholarly research in both technology and law, including co-authorship of a recent paper published in the William and Mary Law Review.

-In 2014, Mr. Grimsley was named the AUVSI Member of the Year for contributions to the UAS industry and advocacy work as well as his state and national leadership in the UAS industry.
-Known both nationally and internationally, Mr. Grimsley is one of the leading recognizable figures in the UAS industry and is frequently interviewed in the international media (The Economist, Fortune, USA Today, Associated Press, The Guardian Newspaper, CNBC, etc.).
+Mr. Grimsley is active in scholarly research in both technology and law, including co-authorship of a paper published in the William and Mary Law Review addressing constitutional issues associated with drone regulations.
+Mr. Grimsley has been previously recognized for contributions to the drone industry and advocacy work as well as his state and national leadership in the drone industry.
+Known both nationally and internationally, Mr. Grimsley is one of the leading recognizable figures in the drone industry and is frequently interviewed in the international media (The Economist, Fortune, USA Today, Associated Press, The Guardian Newspaper, CNBC, etc.).
 In 2014 Mr. Grimsley was recognized as an Oklahoma Innovator of the Year by the Oklahoma Journal Record newspaper.